The France wine company JPM Owner “Jean-Pascal Noirault” Interview

 What do you do in your free time?

-I read books, watch movies, walk in the morning and study wine.
+I enjoy reading books, watching movies, taking morning walks, and studying wine.

 How about the Japanese movies?